 - Is flexible and willing to adapt, positively contributing to the implementation of change.

-- Gathers and analyses information from relevant sources, weighing up a range of critical factors.
+- Gathers and analyses information from relevant sources, whether numerical, financial or otherwise weighing up a range of critical factors.

 - Takes account of any broader issues and related implications when making decisions.

 - Uses previous knowledge and experience in order to guide decisions.

 - Makes sound decisions with a well-reasoned rationale and stands by these.

 - Identifies key stakeholders in work processes and ensure that they are involved in communications and decision-making.